ABC Real Estate School

 Each state creates their own laws and rules regarding licensing.

 In Nevada, real estate agents obtain a license from the Nevada Real Estate Division.
-They can be contacted at 702-486-4033 in Las Vegas or 775-687-4280 in Carson City.
+It can be contacted at 702-486-4033 in Las Vegas.
+Form 501 - found on the Real Estate Division's Web site, can be helpful.

 Back to Top